ChunZhou1/jsonTree/README.md

 **preNode** : the parent node of the current node.

-**handleReflash**: callBack function, used to Refresh the whole tree.
+**handleReflash**: callBack function, used to refresh the whole tree.

-Because Each component has props of current node and parent node.
-It is easy to operate the node(such as add, delete node) without query operation(such as recursive query)
+Since each component has props of the current node and the parent node, it is easy to operate on the node(such as add, delete node) without query operations(such as recursive query)

 # About automatic testing: #

-I created the automative testing issues under the “**Cypress/integration**” directory.
+I created the automative testing script under the “**Cypress/integration**” directory.
 The automative test includes show, add, delete and edit testing.
-The test coverage is not 100%.
-I used mock http server to response the fixed JSON data in order to test.
+I used a mock http server to return fixed JSON data to facilitate test.

-# What will I do in the future: #
+# What will I do in the future to improve the program: #

 The first thing I will do is improving the rendering efficiency of the tree.
-I want to use React.memo to render the component, and I have almost done it.
-But there are some bugs in the program, and I will complete it if I have time.
+I want to use React.memo to render the component, and I have almost done it, but there are some bugs in the program, and I will complete it if I have time.
 The React will render the tree only if the props of the component are changed.
 The code is as follows:
 ```
 import { useState, useEffect,memo } from "react";